All Episodes

 Everybody that's around the president has been getting tested every day.

-You know, is it a fail-safe system?
+You know, is it a fail-safe?

-It's is it a perfect system?
+Is it a perfect system?

 No, but it's been one that has served them pretty well pretty much all throughout this pandemic.

-And so, yeah, it's um it is what it is.
+And so it is what it is.

 These people are who they are.

-They cannot control themselves, they don't want to control themselves.
+They don't want to control themselves.

-And this was a big point that I was making about all of those feigning outrage that a real raw debate broke out, and all of a sudden everybody gets the vapors.
+And this was a big point that I was making about all of those feigning outrage that a real raw debate broke out.

 Wow.

-You don't have anything better to say.
+You don't have anything better to say?

-Um, it just it just shows you the celebrity look left.
+It just shows you the celebrity left.

 What have I been saying?

-I said institutional forces, the likes of which we've never seen before, and that is the Democratic Party in unison.
+I said, institutional forces, the likes of which we've never seen before.

 Very few variations.